syncfusion-content/blazor-docs/blazor/chart/accessibility-customization.md

 # Accessibility Customization in Blazor Chart Component

-The Blazor Chart component provides extensive support for accessibility customization, allowing developers to enhance the user experience for individuals with disabilities.
-This section briefly explains the key properties for accessibility customization in the Blazor Chart component.
+The Blazor Chart component offers extensive support for accessibility customization, enabling you to improve the user experience for individuals with disabilities.
+This section provides a brief explanation of the key properties for accessibility customization in the Blazor Chart component.

 The chart component includes several properties that allow for the customization of accessibility features such as:
 *  [AccessibilityDescription](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_AccessibilityDescription) - Provides a text description for the chart, improving support for screen readers.